dev7a/ocelot/docs/configurations.md

 # Ocelot Configurations

-This document explains the YAML configuration files used by the Ocelot build tooling, located in the `config/` directory.
+Ocelot's behavior is primarily defined by its configuration files.
+This guide explains the YAML files in the `config/` directory, focusing on `distributions.yaml` and `component_dependencies.yaml`.
+These files control the composition and dependency management of the custom OpenTelemetry Collector.
+Understanding these configurations allows you to control the build process and tailor Ocelot distributions.
+For definitions of specialized terms, the [Ocelot Glossary](./glossary.md) is an excellent resource.

-See [Architecture](./architecture.md) for how these configurations fit into the overall build process.
+To see how these configurations integrate into the broader build system, consult the [Architecture](./architecture.md) document.

 ## 1. `config/distributions.yaml`